Grade Curve Calculator

 What is a bell curve grading system?

-Actually, bell-curve grading is a system in which the students' scores are distributed based on the normal distribution.
-In that method, most students get a grade of C, which is in the middle range, and fewer get high or low grades.
+Bell-curve grading is a system in which students' scores are distributed according to the normal distribution.
+In this method, most students receive a grade of C, which is in the middle range, and fewer receive high (A, B) or low (D, F) grades.